 If you purchase shares in this offering, the value of your shares based on our actual book value will immediately be less than the price you paid.
 This reduction in the value of your equity is known as dilution.
 This dilution occurs in large part because our earlier investors paid substantially less than the initial public offering price when they purchased their shares of our common stock.
-Based upon the issuance and sale of 10,500,000 shares of our common stock by us in this offering at the initial public offering price of \$12.00 per share, you will incur immediate dilution of \$11.10 in the net tangible book value per share.
-If the underwriters exercise their overallotment option, or if outstanding options to purchase our common stock are exercised, investors will experience additional dilution.
+Based upon the issuance and sale of 10,500,000 shares of our common stock by us in this offering at an assumed initial public offering price of \$13.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, you will incur immediate dilution of \$12.05 in the net tangible book value per share.
+A \$1.00 increase or decrease in the assumed initial public offering price of \$13.00 per share would increase or decrease, as applicable, our pro forma as-adjusted net tangible book value per share of common stock by \$0.04, and increase or decrease, as applicable, the dilution per share of common stock to new investors by \$0.96, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us and after payment of the special distribution to our existing stockholders.
+If the underwriters exercise their over-allotment option, or if outstanding options to purchase our common stock are exercised, investors will experience additional dilution.
 For more information, see "Dilution."